Datavirke/datavirke.dk/content/posts/bare-metal-kubernetes-part-3-encrypted-gitops-with-fluxcd/index.md

       namespace: kube-system

 ```
 And add it to the cluster kustomization.
+This will ensure that our cluster-policies Kustomization won't be applied until the Cilium `HelmRelease` is in the `Ready` state.

 Next, we create a new infrastructure sub-directory called `cluster-policies` and put our `host-fw-control-plane.yaml` file in there, unmodified, and add the following `kustomization.yaml` file in the same directory: